opl-/beatsaber-http-status/protocol.md

 	"swingRating": Number, // Game's swing rating.
 Uses the before cut rating in noteCut events and after cut rating for noteFullyCut events. -1 for bombs.
-	"timeDeviation": Number, // Time offset in seconds from the perfect time to cut a note "cutDirectionDeviation": Number, // Offset from the perfect cut angle in degrees "cutPoint": [ // Position of the point on the cut plane closests to the note center Number, // X value
+	"timeDeviation": Number, // Time offset in seconds from the perfect time to cut a note "cutDirectionDeviation": Number, // Offset from the perfect cut angle in degrees "cutPoint": [ // Position in note space of the point on the cut plane closests to the note center Number, // X value
 		Number, // Y value
 		Number, // Z value
 	],
-	"cutNormal": [ // Normal of the ideal plane to cut along Number, // X value
+	"cutNormal": [ // Normalized vector describing the normal of the cut plane in note space.
+Points towards negative X on a correct cut of a directional note.
+		Number, // X value
 		Number, // Y value
 		Number, // Z value